Media Bias and Polarization through the Lens of a Markov Switching Latent Space Network Model: Details of the Observed Media Slant Index

 To construct an observable proxy for media slant we rely on the methodology proposed by \citet{gentzkow2010drives} and extended to online textual data by \citet{garz2020partisan}.
 Textual processing is carried out with the use of the R package $\texttt{quanteda}$.
 The underlying intuition is that of computing the distance between the language used by news outlets in their posts and the language used by political parties.
 To do so we compose two corpora of textual data: the \emph{Parties Corpus} consisting of the textual content of the posts published by the major parties in the years 2015-2016 on their Facebook wall, the \emph{Outlets Corpus} consisting of the same information related to the posts published by the Italian news outlets considered in this work.

 On both corpora, textual pre-processing is carried out (lower case transformation, punctuation removal, stopwords removal and \emph{n}-gram tokenization) and tokens not present in the Outlets corpus are filtered out from the Parties Corpus.
 By means of the TF-IDF score applied on the Parties Corpus, we retrieve the top 100 tokens with highest TF-IDF score for each party.
-We proceed assessing the cosine similarity between the vector of tokens $\mathbf{x}_{t, o}$ obtained from the set of posts published by outlet $o$ at time $t$ and the set of tokens $\mathbf{y}_{p}$ characteristic of each party $p$.
+We proceed assessing the cosine similarity between the vector of token occurrences $\mathbf{x}_{ot}$ obtained from the set of posts published by outlet $o$ at time $t$ and the set of token occurrences $\mathbf{y}_{p}$ characteristic of each party $p$:

 To take into account the fact that the style of posting adopted by some parties is closer to the one of news outlets and vice-versa, \citet{garz2020partisan} suggest regressing the similarity on a constant and both outlet and party fixed-effects to extract the residuals $\epsilon_{pot} $, which can be interpreted as a proxy of unexplained similarity.
 Finally the media slant for outlet $o$ at time $t$ is computed as: